boodah-consulting/n-vyro-governance/README.md

  **Self Sustainability**: From helping others grow locally to creating social/business systems that provide more social impact than profit.
 We believe that these do not need to take more than they give.

  **Equity**: We believe that everyone has value.
-With this vision, we aim to not only help others to utilise their skills, but we also strive to make our products available to as many people as possible, regardless of their privilege or lack thereof.
+With this vision, we aim to not only help others utilise their skills, but we also strive to make our products available to as many people as possible, regardless of their privilege or lack thereof.

- **Collaboration**: We firmly believe that for things to improve that we have to work together.
+ **Collaboration**: We firmly believe in order for things to improve that we have to work together.
 This is needed when it comes to internal business and the community.
-Having the community drive driving change and working closely with us to achieve their goals.
+Having the community steering change and working closely with us to achieve their goals.

- **Transparency**: As with all companies, we feel that we have something that can help others and the world.
-But unlike other companies, we strive to keep as much of our practices in the open.
+ **Transparency**: As with all companies, we believe that we have something that can help others and the world.
+But unlike other companies, we strive to keep as much of our practices in the open as much as possible.

  **Modularity**: Not only do we value using them from an engineering perspective, but we also find it vital in how we work and organise as a collective.

 ## Mission

-n-vyro.io's mission is to provide a more sustainable and reliable way for people to grow regardless of the area they reside in.
+n-vyro.io's mission is to provide a more sustainable and reliable way for people to grow, regardless of the area they reside in.

 Aims:
  * Give users control of their environments